makeabilitylab/physcomp/electronics/variable-resistors.md

 {:toc}
 ---

-In previous lessons, we worked with [fixed-value resistors](resistors.md)—a critical component in many circuits.
+In previous lessons, we worked with [fixed-value resistors](resistors.md).
 In this lesson, we'll learn about **variable resistors**—resistors that *change* their resistance based in response to some physical input (like potentiometers) or environmental input like thermistors (temperature), force-sensitive resistors (force), or photo-sensitive resistors (light).

-This is exciting!
-Physical computing is all about **interaction** and resistive materials that respond to different stimuli open up a new world of possibilities!

 ![Grid of images showing different types of variable resistors, including: potentiometers, touch membranes, photocells, thermistors, force-sensitive resistors, and flex sensors](assets/images/VariableResistors_ExampleGallery.png)
 **Figure.** Many common **sensors** are actually variable resistors—they dynamically change their resistance in response to some human or environmental input.
 For example, thermistors change their resistance based on temperature, photocells based on light, force-sensitive resistors (FSRs) based on force.
 In fact, you have thermistors, photocells, and FSRs in your hardware kits!
 Prices and pictures are from Sparkfun.com; parts can often be cheaper in bulk from suppliers like [Digi-Key](https://www.digikey.com/) or [Mouser Electronics](https://www.mouser.com/).
 {: .fs-1 }

+This is exciting!
+Physical computing is all about **interaction** and resistive materials that respond to different stimuli open up a new world of possibilities!
 We'll start with one of the most common variable resistors, called a potentiometer, and then **TODO**!!!!

 ## Variable resistor types

-There are **two-leg** variable resistors like rheostats, photocells, and force-sensitive resistors and there are **three-leg** variable resistors, which are called potentiometers.
+There are **two-leg** (or "two-terminal" or "two-lead") variable resistors like rheostats, photocells, and force-sensitive resistors and there are **three-leg** variable resistors, which are called potentiometers.
 Both types are orientation agnostic—just like regular resistors, they will work in either direction (non-polarized).
 See schematic symbols below.

 ![](assets/images/SchematicSymbolsOfVariableResistors_ByJonFroehlich.png)
 **Figure.** Schematic symbols for some example two-leg and three-leg variable resistors.
 Notice how some schematic symbols are the *same* across variable resistor types.
 {: .fs-1 }

-A few things to  note:
+Regardless of specific type, all variable resistors have a schematic symbol similar to a regular resistor but with some visual modification to indicate "variability."
+A few general things to note:

 1. The two-leg variable resistor schematic symbol looks quite similar to a regular resistor but has a **diagonal line** through it indicating variability
-2. Some common variable resistors, like light-dependent resistors (LDRs or photocells), have their own schematic symbols
-3. The potentiometers have, as indicated, three legs.
-The middle arrow in its schematic representation (the "wiper leg") can be connected in a circuit.
+2. Potentiometers have three legs, which are also represented in the schematic.
+The middle arrow (the "wiper leg") can be connected in a circuit and will actually be shown that way in a circuit diagram.
 We'll see this below.

-Let's dive into potentiometers!
+3. Some common variable resistors, like light-dependent resistors (LDRs or photocells), have their own schematic symbols.
+Others, like force-sensitive resistors and rheostats share the same symbol.

+Potentiometers are probably the most common type of variable resistor and an important component to learn about, so let's get started!

 ## Potentiometers